MrYsLab/python_banyan/docs/example2.md

 Line 158 instantiates the class, passing in the kw_options.

-Lines 161 through 164 add a signal handler to trap a user enteredControl-C.
+Lines 161 through 164 add a signal handler to trap a user entered Control-C.

 Line 172 calls the *echo_cmdline_client* function on line 125 to invoke the client.